MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 ### -Authentication

-Specifies the mechanism that is used to authenticate the user's credentials.
-The acceptable values for this parameter are:
+Specifies the mechanism that's used to authenticate the user's credentials.
+CredSSP authentication is available only in Windows Vista, Windows Server 2008, and later versions of the Windows operating system.

+The acceptable values for this parameter are as follows:

 - Default
 - Basic